Church Army Captain Alan Park founded Church on the Bus in 2004. This is its history.

 We then got two single-decker Buses with the aim of visiting Matlock as well.
 The video below shows the opening of the Matlock Bus.

-In 2016 it was decided that the cost of keeping two buses on the road was prohibitive, and that the Chesterfield bus would serve both Chesterfield and Matlock.
+In 2016 we decided that the cost of keeping two buses on the road was prohibitive, and that the Chesterfield bus would serve both Chesterfield and Matlock.

-This is a picture of our current bus taken during the Whit Walk in 2016.
+This is a picture of our current bus whilst on the Whit Walk in 2016.
 Alan is trying to hide behind the bus door because he doesn’t like having his photo taken!